Close Menu

 Contact an Employer Negligence/Liability Attorney in Detroit

 A negligent employer might be held responsible for your accident and subsequent damages.
 Truck accidents can be extremely damaging and costly, but you might be entitled to financial compensation to help cover your costs if a truck company is liable.
-Talk with an experienced Detroit employer negligence lawyer at Detroit Personal Injury Attorneys today by calling our offices at (248) 948-9696 to learn more about your legal options.
+Talk with an experienced Detroit employer negligence lawyer at Ravid & Associates, P.C. today by calling our offices at (248) 948-9696 to learn more about your legal options.